pedroceles/pytest-example/README.md

 # pytest-example
-A demo package for pytest
+This package aims to serve as an interactive documentation for python testing using [pytest](https://docs.pytest.org/en/latest/)